-The usual adult dose is two IMODIUM capsules or caplets or Melts initially, followed by one capsule or caplet or Melt after each loose unformed stool as needed.
+The usual adult dose is two STOP-IT capsules initially, followed by one capsule after each loose unformed stool as needed.

-Do not take more than eight capsules or caplets in one day.
+Do not take more than eight capsules in one day.

 Your doctor may prescribe a different dose for you.